WELCOME TO BACKCOUNTRY CANADA TRAVEL

 Hi, I’m Yrene

-I’m the founder of BackcountryCanadaTravel.com, the travel website that specializes in Western Canada, the Yukon and Northwest Territories.
+I’m the founder of BackcountryCanadaTravel.com, the travel website that specializes in Western Canada, the Yukon, and Northwest Territories.
 I sold Silver Spur Trails Wilderness Guest Ranch in Lumby, BC in September 2018 and have been a Nomad since.

 Born in Switzerland, I lived and worked on different continents and have travelled the world.
-That’s me, an Entrepreneur, wilderness nut and animal lover who prefers off the beaten track places.
+That’s me, an Entrepreneur, wilderness nut, and animal lover who prefers off-the-beaten-track places.
 I write about things I love.
 Mostly.